discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Crewmates<br>
 Basis : Scientist<br>

-The doctor can see when Crewmates die using vitals anywhere in the map.<br>
+The Doctor can see when Crewmates die using vitals anywhere in the map.<br>
-By closing the chat, the doctor can see the dead players cause of death next to their name in all meetings.<br>
+By closing the chat, the Doctor can see the dead players cause of death next to their name in all meetings.<br>

 #### Game Options
 | Name                    |